If you’ve recently started down the path of a Paleo lifestyle, you probably almost had a heart attack at your first grocery receipt.

 Turn Large Parts into Smaller Parts

 A lot of the money you spend on groceries goes to pay someone’s wage to break down large parts into smaller parts.
-For example, cutting a whole chicken into parts or making almond butter.
 You’ll save a huge amount of money if you do this yourself, and you’ll make the most of everything you have.

 Buy from the Farmer

-Depending on where you live and shop, you can often find really good deals online.
-The Subscribe and Save on Amazon is a great way to save yourself money and time.
+Hard to find good groceries deals nearby?
+You can often find really good deals online.
+Check out Subscribe & Save on Amazon for a great way to save yourself money on your favorite products.

 Buy In Season